|9-23.110||Statutory Authority to Compel Testimony|

 9-23.110 - Statutory Authority to Compel Testimony

 Section 6003 of Title 18, United States Code, empowers a United States Attorney, after obtaining the approval of the Attorney General, the Deputy Attorney General, the Associate Attorney General, or any designated Assistant Attorney General or Deputy Assistant Attorney General in the Department of Justice (DOJ), to seek a court order to compel testimony of a witness appearing in court proceedings or before the grand jury.
-Additional information regarding the approval process is set forth in JM 9-23.130, below, and the Criminal Resource Manual at 720.
+Additional information regarding the approval process is set forth in JM 9-23.130, below.

 9-23.130 - Approval by Assistant Attorney General to Compel Testimony